DZakh-forks/sentio-benchmark/case_4_on_transaction/README.md

 ## Conclusion

 This benchmark demonstrates significant performance differences in transaction data processing across indexing platforms.
 Envio's HyperSync technology demonstrates exceptional speed, followed by Subsquid's efficient processing.
-All platforms show impressive consistency in the data captured, with minimal variations in transaction counts.
+All platforms show impressive consistency in the data captured, with minimal variations in transaction counts that can be explained by differences in how the platforms handle block range boundaries (inclusive vs. exclusive end block handling).

-The implementations showcase different approaches to transaction handling:
-- Envio uses a specialized HyperSync technology for optimized data access
-- Ponder provides a developer-friendly approach with configurable RPC endpoints and standard transaction handlers
-- Sentio offers a robust solution with complete coverage
-- Subsquid demonstrates efficient processing with comprehensive transaction data

 These results highlight the importance of choosing the right indexing solution based on specific use cases, especially for applications requiring transaction-level analysis such as gas usage tracking, fee market analysis, or transaction monitoring.